Lily-Eizad/Sushi-in-Minneapolis/README.md

 This app uses Yelp APIs to get all the sushi restaurants in Minneapolis.
 It also shows you details about each restaurant.

 ### Tech Stack
-  Built with: React/ TypeScript / JavaScript.
+⋅⋅⋅Built with: React/ TypeScript / JavaScript.
-  State Management: React Hooks.
+⋅⋅⋅State Management: React Hooks.
   UI Framework: Foundation CSS.
   Testing: React Testing Library/ Jest.
   Routing: React Router.